 Since Dunkin Donuts is not the only company selling donuts, by tracking #NationalDonutDay you can get a great insight into what your competitors are doing, and how are people reacting to them.

 For example, some people may be unhappy with the service they got from your competitor(s).
 This is a great opportunity for you to jump in and offer them your donuts or whatever you’re selling.
-With being proactive, you just might get new customers!
+By being proactive, you just might get new customers!

 Using hashtags in your campaigns is important for boosting your brand’s awareness and visibility.
 It can help you reach wider audiences and spread word of mouth.
 Make sure your hashtags are memorable, engaging, and have a meaningful connection to your brand.